-The Amazon Biodiversity Center is creating the scientific underpinning needed to increasing understanding of the importance of biodiversity and the impact of ecosystem fragmentation on biodiversity -- among members of global scientific community, among decision makers, and among the public.
+The Thomas Lovejoy Amazon Biodiversity Center is creating the scientific underpinning needed to increase the understanding of the importance of biodiversity and the impact of ecosystem fragmentation on biodiversity -- among members of global scientific community, among decision makers, and among the public.
 Our project does this by facilitating scholarly research and training scientists:

-Conservation Research Fellows: In 2015, we launched a fellowship program to support the research of select Masters and Ph.D. candidates at the forest fragments project.
-To date, we have funded 24 young scientists to conduct their research on their theses.
+Conservation Research Fellows: In 2015, a fellowship program was launched to support the research of select Masters and Ph.D. candidates at the forest fragments project.
+To date, we have funded 24+ young scientists to conduct their research on their theses.

-The Amazon Biodiversity Center runs a separate and very active Portuguese-language website primarily for Brazilian researchers.
-Visit that website here: http://pdbff.inpa.gov.br/.
+The Thomas Lovejoy Amazon Biodiversity Center runs a separate and very active Portuguese-language website primarily for Brazilian researchers.
+Visit that website here: https://pdbff.org

 What is the significance of focusing on biodiversity?